dmbarbour/wikilon/docs/AwelonLang.md

 ## Annotations

 Annotations help developers control, optimize, view, and debug computations.
+Unlike words, which are mostly user-defined, annotations are given meaning by the runtime or compiler.
 Annotations are represented as parenthetical words like `(par)` or `(a3)`.
-Some useful examples of annotations include:
+Potential useful annotations:

 * `(a2)..(a9)` - arity annotations to defer computations
 * `(t0)..(t9)` - tuple assertions for output scope control